fusionpbx/fusionpbx-docs/source/applications/call_detail_record.md

 ## XML CDR configuration

-For more detailed configuration go to the XML editor (Menu -\> Advanced -\> XML Editor) and in autoload configs look at xml[cdr.conf.xml]{#cdr.conf.xml}
+For more detailed configuration go to the XML editor (Menu -> Advanced -> XML Editor) and in autoload configs look at xml_cdr.conf.xml

->**Note:** By default only the a-leg of the call is logged therefore if you make
->a recording of the b-leg you won\'t be able to retrieve it using the Call
->Detail Records.
-If you want the b-leg as well you need to change
->log-b-leg=true in this config and in the default settings.
+>**Note:** By default only the a-leg of the call is logged therefore if you make a recording of the b-leg you won't be able to retrieve it using the Call Detail Records.
+If you want the b-leg as well you need to change log-b-leg=true in this config and in the default settings.

 ## Harddrive space usage

->**Note:** Recordings also take up space and may be manually deleted
->if you want the space back these are kept in (source install)
+>**Note:** Recordings also take up space and may be manually deleted if you want the space back these are kept in (source install) /usr/local/freeswitch/recordings/{Domian_Name}/archive or (package install) /var/lib/freeswitch/recordings/{Domain Name}/archive and inside that by year, month and day.
->/usr/local/freeswitch/recordings/{Domian[Name]{#name}}/archive or
->(package install) /var/lib/freeswitch/recordings/{Domain Name}/archive
->and inside that by year, month and day.

 ## [CDR Default Settings](/en/latest/advanced/default_settings.html#id4)